-A mistake I made for a long time is using is using eggs fresh from the fridge.
-Even if I’m doing a dry shake I’m still starting off with cold ingredients.
+A mistake I made for a long time was using eggs fresh from the fridge.
+Even if I’m doing a dry shake, I’m still starting with cold ingredients.
 So take the eggs out and let them come to room temperature first.
-Cold egg protein is much more stable and difficult to break apart than if it is room temperature.
+Cold egg protein is much more stable and difficult to break apart than if it is at room temperature.
 The next tip is to use acid.
 Bakers will use cream of tartar as the acid helps accelerate the denaturing process along with beating it.
-In the cocktail we use lemon or lime juice.
-Without using an acid it is much much harder to form a foam.
+In the cocktail, we use lemon or lime juice.
+It is much, much harder to form a foam without using an acid.
 The last bit of advice is to use sugar to stabilize the foamed protein from collapsing.
 A sweet liqueur alone isn’t enough.
-I’ve tried making cocktail with egg whites with just liqueurs for sweeter alone and they have never formed a good foam.
-This needs actual simple syrup.
-If you don’t use sugar in your cocktail what will happen is the foam will form but it will collapse back into the liquid-y cocktail just as fast and you will be left with a thin layer of lame bubbles on top.
-It will still taste the same and be good but that beautiful foam will be gone, and for these drinks the large foam head is the garnish.
-The sugar also somehow makes the water “wetter” and helps keep the suspended air inside from combining into larger bubbles.
-This helps form a smoother micro bubble head.
+I’ve tried making fizzes with just liqueurs for sweeter alone, and they have never formed a good foam.
+This needs real simple syrup.
+If you don’t use sugar in your Fizz, what will happen is the foam will develop, but it will collapse back into the liquid just as fast, and you will be left with a thin layer of lame bubbles on top.
+It will still taste the same and be good, but that beautiful foam will be gone, and for these drinks, the large foam head is the garnish.
+The sugar makes the water “wetter” and helps keep the suspended air inside from combining into larger bubbles.
+This helps form a smoother micro bubble foam.

-cocktail with egg whites are some of the most elegant and sublime cocktails but they are not the easiest to make.
-Eventually you can get to a point where you can make them correctly and consistently but it can take a while and many failed attempts.
-Hopefully the tips I gave help shorten that journey.
-Also theres a lot of tips and tricks out there for making eggs foam and I tried to keep mine reasonable and realistic, but see what works for you.
-I’ve been doing this for a long time and still I have the occasional one that doesn’t foam up well, even though I make them all the exact same.
-Its just the nature of the egg sometimes and I just accept it and make it again.
+Cocktails with egg whites are some of the most elegant and sublime cocktails, but they are not the easiest to make.
+Eventually, you can get to a point where you can make them correctly and consistently, but it can take a while and many failed attempts.
+Hopefully, the tips I gave help shorten that journey.
+There are a lot of tips and tricks out there for making fizzes, and I tried to keep mine reasonable and realistic, but see what works for you.
+I’ve been doing this for a long time, and still, I have the occasional one that doesn’t foam up well, even though I make them all the same.
+It’s just the nature of the egg sometimes, and I accept it and make it again.

-Discover what classic cocktails you can make right now with the free and easy to use Vintage American Cocktail app.
+Discover what classic cocktails you can make right now with the ingredients you have.
+Check out the Vintage American Cocktail app.